How to Upgrade to macOS Monterey Without Data Loss

 Let’s spell this together: P-R-E-P-A-R-A-T-I-O-N. If you hate me for it now, you’ll love this piece of advice should you need to use it.

 Imagine that you spent some time on the newly installed Monterey and then realized that you like Big Sur better.
-Before deleting the new system, make a backup of files and folders that are not part of your Big Sur clone or backup that you previously made.
+Before deleting the new system, make a backup of files and folders that are not part of your Big Sur clone that you previously made.
 These backed-up files and folders can be easily transferred to the Big Sur system after restoring it, and be sure that the work done on Monterey is not lost.

-For Intel-based Macs, it’s time for the Big Sur system clone to shine!
+It’s time for the Big Sur system clone to shine!
 Boot from the clone and format the container where Monterey is (everything there will be erased) in APFS.
 Start Get Backup and now clone your system in the new APFS container on your computer.
 Reboot into “the new old” system.

 It’s a piece of cake!